Kartikei-12/Connect-N/README.md

 ## Project Description

 *  This repositry contains a simple game made in **python** similar to **Connect 4**.
-*  A bit modified to work with any Connect length for any board size.
+*  A bit modified to work with any connect length for any board size.
 *  Currently supports for variable number of players on a two dimentional board.
 *  Only **three** players supported in GUI mode.
 *  For more players add new colours `COLOR` variable in connect_n/pygame_utility.py file.